Hey I’m Mike. Today we’re tackling the dreaded Subaru head gasket problem.

 - Take responsibility for the engine’s performance for life.

 While aggravating, the repair usually corrects the problem entirely.
-Most Subaru owners do not experience repeat failures provided that the shop does good work.
+Most Subaru owners do not experience repeat failures provided that the shop does good work on the head gasket replacement.

 How Can I Be Sure it Won’t Happen Again?